AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 `Minimum:`

 - An integrated graphics card: AMD Radeon Vega 7 (with AMD Ryzen 5 5600G) or later; with 2GB VRAM (in FP32 mode), ~1GB VRAM (in FP16 mode, if supported).
-But this is NOT recommended at all and we will most likely not recommend you to download the voice changer with iGPUs.
+But this is NOT recommended at all and we will most likely not recommend you to download the realtime voice changer with iGPUs.

 - A dedicated graphics card: Nvidia GeForce GTX 900 Series or later, or AMD Radeon RX 400 series or later, or Intel Arc A300 series or later.